-Farwest Nepal is home to very colorful and vivid cultures.
-Visitors can see and experience the unique Tharu culture in the Terai, Hindu culture in the mid-mountains and Tibetan culture in the northern part of the Farwestern Region.
-People of the Farwest live under diverse environmental conditions, from the low plains nearly at sea level along the border of India, northward through the middle hills and up to the flanks of the great Himalayan range where there are settlements at an altitude of up to 4,800m.
+Far West Nepal is home to very colorful and vivid cultures.
+Visitors can get in contact and experience the unique Tharu culture in the Terai, Hindu culture in the Mid Mountains and Tibetan culture in the northern part of the Far Western Region.
+People of the Far West live under diverse environmental conditions, from the low plains nearly at sea level along the border of India, northward through the middle hills and up to the flanks of the great Himalayan range, where there are settlements at an altitude up to 4,800 m.

 In recent years most of the different cultures have become intertwined because of population shifts and migration.
 People have adjusted their beliefs and cultures according to the place where they are living.
-So have people from the mountains who have migrated to the Terai brought their traditions and festivals with them, which are observed with much gusto by the Tharu communities.
-Tharu traditions are however still an important part of Terai culture.
+So, people from the mountains migrated to the Terai and brought their traditions and festivals with them, which are adopted with much gusto by the Tharu communities.
+Tharu traditions are still an important part of Terai culture.

-The main ethnic groups living in the mid-mountain regions of Farwest Nepal are Brahmin, Chettri, Thakuri, Kami, and Sunuwar.
+The main ethnic groups living in the Mid Mountain regions of Far West Nepal, are Brahmin, Chettri, Thakuri, Kami and Sunuwar.
 The early settlements were the result of large-scale emigration of Indo-Aryan peoples from northern India.
-Nepalese of Indo-Aryan ancestry constitutes the great majority of the total population.
+Nepalese of Indo-Aryan ancestries constitute the great majority of the total population.
 The predominant culture is Hindu.
-It is hard to classify Hinduism as a religion because the framework, symbols, leaders and books of reference that make up a typical religion are not uniquely identified in the case of Hinduism.
+It is hard to classify Hinduism as a religion, because the framework, symbols, leaders and books of reference that make up a typical religion are not uniquely identified.
 It can be seen as a “way of life” which gives rise to many other forms of religion.

-There is a great number of traditional dances and songs, including Chhaliya, Bhada, Jhora Chapeli, Rung (Sauka), Baira song, Deuda and Jagar.
+There is a great number of traditional dances and songs, including Chhaliya, Bhada, Jhora Chapeli, Rung (Sauka), Baira song, Deuda and Jagar in the Hindu culture.
 Jagar, for example, is a song that tells tales of bravery and has been most important in this culture since Katyuri period (from 800 to 1100 AD).
 Jhusia Damai, who was born in Baitadi District and lived near Darchula, was a famous folk singer of Jagar songs.
-Hindus celebrate a great number of festivals throughout the year with the major ones being Gora (Gamra), Kumauni Holi, Bishpati, Harela, Raksha Bandhab (Rakhi) Dashain, Diwali, Makar Sankranti, and others.
+Hindus celebrate a great number of festivals throughout the year with the major ones being Gora (Gamra), Kumauni Holi, Bishpati, Harela, Raksha Bandhab (Rakhi) Dashain, Diwali, Makar Sankranti and many others.

 The fertile and forested Terai region is the home of the Tharu people.
-Of the several Tharu sub-groups, the Rana Tharu is the main group living near Dhangadhi.
-Legend tells that Rana Tharu are of Rajput origin.
-When the Mughals invaded India in the 16th century, the Tharu women were to be made prisoners, so they fled their homes.
+Of the several Tharu subgroups, the Rana Tharu is the main group living near to Dhangadhi.
+Legend tells that the Rana Tharu culture is of Rajput origin.
+When the Mughals invaded India in the 16th century, the Tharu women fled from their homes.
 The men stayed behind to fight the Mughals.
 When the women heard that all their men had been killed, they married the servants who had accompanied them on their travels and settled permanently in the Terai as their new home.
-The swamps kept outsiders away, and the Rana Tharu developed resistance to malaria.
+The swamps kept outsiders away and the Rana Tharu developed resistance to malaria.